cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 ----------------
 Real-time pipelines, based on the ``cdap-data-streams`` application template, can include these plugins:

-- :ref:`Streaming Source Plugins <cask-hydrator-plugins-real-time-sources>`
+- :ref:`Streaming Source Plugins <cdap-pipelines-plugins-real-time-sources>`

-- :ref:`Transformation Plugins <cask-hydrator-plugins-transformations>`
+- :ref:`Transformation Plugins <cdap-pipelines-plugins-transformations>`

-- :ref:`Analytics Plugins <cask-hydrator-plugins-analytics>`
+- :ref:`Analytics Plugins <cdap-pipelines-plugins-analytics>`

-- :ref:`Batch Sink Plugins <cask-hydrator-plugins-batch-sinks>`
+- :ref:`Batch Sink Plugins <cdap-pipelines-plugins-batch-sinks>`

 Despite the name, batch sink plugins are not limited to just batch pipelines.
 The real-time pipeline artifact generates micro batches that can then be written to a batch sink.